Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 python A1_annotateImages.py
 ````

 Continuing in the above command window, run the following command to add labels.
+(Press the appropriate button at left to label each ROI.)

 ````bash
 python A2_annotateBboxLabels.py